hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/01e-Multimedia.md

 __Explanations:__

-+ When the page is loaded, we first call the `loadSoundUsingAjax` function for loading and decoding the sound sample (line 16), then we define a click listener for the play button.
++ When the page is loaded, we first call the `loadSoundUsingAjax` function for loading and decoding the sound sample (_line 16_), then we define a click listener for the play button.
 Loading and decoding the sound can take some time, so it's an asynchronous process.
 This means that the call to `loadSoundUsingAjax` will return while the downloading and decoding is still in progress.
 We can define a click listener on the button anyway, as it is disabled by default (see the HTML code).
 Once the sample has been loaded and decoded, only then will the button be enabled (_line 42_).
 + The `loadSoundUsingAjax` function will first create an `XmlHttpRequest` using the "new version of Ajax called XhR2" (described in detail during week 3).
 First we create the request (_lines 26-30_): notice the use of '`arrayBuffer`' as a `responseType` for the request.
 This has been introduced by Xhr2 and is necessary for binary file transfer.
 Then the request is sent (_line 52_).
-+ Ajax is an asynchronous process: once the browser receives the requested file, the `request`. onload callback will be called (it is defined at _line 33__), and we can decode the file (an mp3, the content of which must be uncompressed in memory).
++ Ajax is an asynchronous process: once the browser receives the requested file, the `request.onload` callback will be called (it is defined at _line 33_), and we can decode the file (an mp3, the content of which must be uncompressed in memory).
 This is done by calling `ctx.decodeAudioData(file, successCallback, errorCallback)`.
 When the file is decoded, the success callback is called (_lines 38-43_).
 We store the decoded buffer in the variable decodedSound, and we enable the button.
 + Now, when someone clicks on the button, the `playSound` function will be called (_lines 55-61_).
-This function builds a simple audio graph: it creates an AudioBufferSourceNode (_line 57_), sets its buffer property with the decoded sample, connects this source to the speakers (_line 59_) and plays the sound. <span style="color: pink;">Source nodes can only be used once (a "fire and forget" philosophy), so to play the sound again, we have to rebuild a source node and connect that to the destination.
+This function builds a simple audio graph: it creates an `AudioBufferSourceNode` (_line 57_), sets its buffer property with the decoded sample, connects this source to the speakers (_line 59_) and plays the sound. <span style="color: pink;">Source nodes can only be used once (a "fire and forget" philosophy), so to play the sound again, we have to rebuild a source node and connect that to the destination.
 This seems strange when you learn Web Audio, but don't worry - it's a very fast operation, even with hundreds of nodes.</span>

 #### The `BufferLoader` Utility